Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

 ## What are Azure Roles and Custom Definitions?

-When you start working more and more with Azure permission you will undoubtedly have used Azure RBAC (also known as IAM) and have most likely used some of the great [built-in roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) that have been created and provided by Microsoft, but sometimes you may come across a requirement or a need to have a very specific role tailored with a set of permissions that are more granular than what comes out of the box in a standard Azure (RBAC) built-in role.
+When you start working more and more with Azure permissions you will undoubtedly have used Azure RBAC (also known as IAM) and have most likely used some of the great [built-in roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) that have been created and provided by Microsoft, but sometimes you may come across a requirement or a need to have a very specific role tailored with a set of permissions that are more granular than what comes out of the box in a standard Azure (RBAC) built-in role.

 Luckily Azure offers a great deal of flexibility when it comes to defining your own custom roles vs built-in roles.
 This is where [Custom Role Definitions](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions) comes into play.